jseun/picketa-developer-site/_posts/building-picketa-developer-site.md

 ---
 title: "Building the Picketa for Developers site"
-excerpt: "How we leveraged modern tools like Next.js, AWS Amplify, GitHub, and Windsurf with Cascade to build and deploy the Picketa for Developers site in a single morning, creating a platform for our engineering team to share their stories and insights."
+excerpt: "How we leveraged modern tools like Next.js, AWS Amplify, and GitHub to build and deploy the Picketa for Developers site in a single morning, creating a platform for our engineering team to share their stories and insights."
 coverImage: "/assets/blog/building-picketa-developer-site/cover.jpg"
 date: "2025-01-22T12:11:21-04:00"
 author: jseun